chomosuke/RayTracing-in-Unity/README.md

 Then, in the fragment shader, we got the normal from the bump map and performed a dot multiplication with the matrix to transform the normal from tangent to world space.

-## Landscape and it's parameters :mountain:
+## Landscape's phong shader's parameters :mountain:
 We set landscape's specular fraction (Ks) to 0.032 because a mountain is not shiny as all and there really shouldn't be any specular fraction.
 We set landscape's Ambient fraction (Ka) to 0.15 because we feel like that's a suitable number, any lower and it'll look like we're on the moon (shadow being completely black) and any higher